louisejones101/Radstone-livery-stables-Milestone1/README.md

 ## Page Features

-The website consists of a three accessible pages (home, facilities, contact) and a seperate thank you page that appears after the user has submitted a message via the contact form.
+The website consists of a three accessible pages (home, facilities, contact) and also a seperate thank you page that appears after the user has submitted a message via the contact form.

-All pages contain a navigation bar with a menu and text logo and a footer containing links to the social media icons and copyright text.
-All the buttons on the site become hightlighted in a slightly lighter colour when the user hovers over the button to encourage them to click.
+All pages contain a navigation bar with a navigation menu, logo and a footer containing links to the social media icons and copyright text.
+All the buttons on the site become highlighted in a slightly lighter colour when the user hovers over the button to encourage them to click.

 <br>

 ### Logo and navigation menu

 The logo contains the business name in their brand colours which acts as a link to the home page when clicked.
 The navigation menu is a linear structure across the top of the page.
-The active page is hightlighted in bold text and in a different colour to the other links.
+The active page is highlighted in bold text and in a different colour to the other links.

 <br>